iftikhar8/thesis/metrics/metrics.md

 Biophysical models have become a popular tool in advancing our understanding on the connectivity patterns of various marine species {SanvicenteAnorve:2014bl}{Koeck:2015bf}{Andrello:2014ge}.
 Biophysical models, as the name suggests, produce potential patterns of connectivity using a physical model coupled with a biological model.
 These models are particularly relevant for connectivity in marine systems, as dispersal during a pelagic larval stage is a key driver of connectivity.
 We couple the two models together, because while oceanic processes are the presiding driver of dispersal, biological processes also have highly influential roles  {Cowen:2009fm}.
 The usefulness of these models is their ability to quickly and cheaply give us connectivity patterns over temporal and spatial scales; and also due to the high costs associated with empirical research techniques.

 Ecological modellers inherently have underlying concerns about the validity of their models - how realistically have they modelled the system processes?
 This is a central, if not the primary, concern in all ecological modelling studies.
-Validation through empirical studies is the gold standard, yet constraints of cost, time and resources do not make this possible.
-Another practical and cheaper and approach is to use other published studies, both empirical and modelling, to validate your study.
+Validation through empirical studies is the gold standard, yet constraints of cost, time and resources generally do not make this possible.
+Another practical and cheaper approach is to use other published studies, both empirical and modelling, for validation.

 With the goal of validating our own biophysical model, we reviewed connectivity studies, published in the last 5 years.
 Unfortunately, there was inherent difficulty in comparisons, due to the number of competing metrics and lack of transparent data.
 For many of these studies, insufficient information was provided to be able to reproduce the connectivity patterns presented.